 Cycling Alpe d’Huez and surrounds: cycling’s most famous cols

 Of all the Alpine big hitters, one name is more famous than any other: Alpe d’Huez.
 If you love cycling, cycling Alpe d’Huez is one you just have to do.
-And while you’re in the area, why not pit yourself against the other big names: the Galibier, Glandon and Croix de Fer to name a few.
-If you’re looking for French Alps cycling and want to feel close to cycling legend and get a taste of the suffering, pain and glory, this is the place to come.
+And while you’re in the area, why not pit yourself against the other big names: the Galibier, Glandon and Croix de Fer to name but a few.
+If you’re looking for French Alps cycling, want to feel close to cycling legend and get a taste of the suffering, pain and glory, this is the place to come.

 Everything you need to cycle the French Alps